Zak4sad/container_solutions_task/README.md

 ![Terraform Graph](./images/terraform-graph.png)

 ## Swagger
-file to be able to allows us to .
 I used it to visualize and describe the structure of our REST API, and with Swagger UI it provides online sandbox for frontend developers by helping them to automatically build a good and interactive API documentation
 > To Open Swagger page use
 http://localhost:8080/swagger-ui.html